 That depends!
 If your aim is to make stuff for your own characters you may make a different decision than if you want to use crafting to generate in-game silver and gold.
 As this is a beginner’s guide to LOTRO crafting, I’m going to assume you want to gear yourself – starting with your first character.

 For new LOTRO players I would advise that you choose a profession that covers as many gear slots as possible.
 That means either crafting armour, or jewellery as these cover 7 gear slots each.
-This means, if you are free-to-play, or just have one or two characters, then by choosing one Tinker and one Armourer/Explorer, you can craft at least 14 items for 2 characters yourself.
+So, if you are free-to-play, or just have one or two characters, then by choosing one Tinker and one Armourer/Explorer.
+This enables you to craft at least 14 items for 2 characters yourself.

 ↑ Guide Menu